How to Sing Better | Make Your Singing Voice the Best it Can Be

 Your overall health will contribute to your singing voice too.
 So work out every day, using a medium such as pilates, yoga or swimming, which promotes deep breathing and core strength.
 Think of yourself as an athlete for the week.
 You should also eat and drink plenty, but healthily.
 Which leads us onto…

-How to make voice clear for singing: foods to improve singing voice
+Foods to make your voice clear for singing

 Your body is your instrument.
 If you want a clear voice, you’ll need to consider what you’re putting into it.
 Sadly, that means cake, ice cream and chips are off the menu, if you want to sing better and make your singing voice the best it can be, eating and drinking the right things will help.